kartonfarkas/api_docs/source/suite/get_started/api_demo.rst

 .. note::

-   If the Suite API is not available or the URL is invalid, the last successful response will be displayed rather than an error message.
+   If the Emarsys API is not available or the URL is invalid, the last successful response will be displayed rather than an error message.

 Check the Request
 ^^^^^^^^^^^^^^^^^

-Above the tab bar, you can see the language availability request sent to the Suite API.
+Above the tab bar, you can see the language availability request sent to the Emarsys API.
 With the aid of this, you can assemble your request URI by simply concatenating this request with your API URL.
-For example, if your Suite API environment URL is:
+For example, if your Emarsys API environment URL is:

 * https://suite5.emarsys.net/api/v2/
    and the request which appeared on the API-demo after you sent a contact ID check request is: